SilenZcience/cat_win/ARGUMENTS.md

 Everything passed in after this Argument will be handled as its own File.
 It is not possible to break out of this state therefor this Parameter must be used last.
+When using the one-letter Variant of this Parameter the following Input will be decoded with unicode Escape Sequences instead of parsing a raw String.
+This way it is possible to define new lines (\n) or other special characters.

 ```console
 > catw -l -E -n The last 'Parameter' does not count!